 Many national fellowships and scholarships are open to applicants in all fields, including various areas of the humanities.
-Please search the other scholarship pages on this site, as well as the world wide web and the Office of Fellowships library resources located in Dwight Hall for additional suitable awards.
+Please search the other scholarship pages on this site, as well as the world wide web for additional suitable awards.

 Beinecke Scholarship is an award of $34,000 for two years of graduate study in the arts, humanities or social sciences.
 Mount Holyoke may nominate one junior who is a U.S. citizen with outstanding abilities.
 Candidates must presently be receiving some financial aid from Mount Holyoke.
 MHC NOMINATION IS REQUIRED.
 MHC Deadline: Fall.